anebz/cloud/Accreditations/aws_developer_associate.md

 * Throttle requests to prevent attacks
 * Connect to CloudWatch to log all requests for monitoring

-How to configure:

-1. Define API (container)
-2. Define resources and nested resources (URL paths)
-3. For each resource:
-   1. Select supported HTTP methods (verbs)
-   2. Set scurity
-   3. Choose target (EC2, Lambda, etc)
-   4. Set requests and response transformations
-4. Deploy API to a stage
-   1. Uses API Gateway domain by default but can use custom domain

 API caching allows you to cache the Gateway response.
 Popular requests are cached and are retrieved with much less latency.
 You can throttle API gateway to prevent attacks.

 ### Lambda

 Lambda is priced based on number of requests (first 1M free, then $0.2 per 1M requests) and duration.
 Lambda automatically scales out, not up.
 Lambda functions are independent, 1 event = 1 function.
+The maximum execution duration for a Lambda request is 900s=15mins.

 With Alias you can create many versions of Lambda functions. `$LATEST` is always the last version of code you uploaded to Lambda.
 Use Lambda versioning and aliases to point the apps to a specific version if you don't want to use `$LATEST`.
 If the app has an alias instead of `$LATEST`, it won't automatically use new code when you upload it.

 Lambda has a limit to the number of functions that can run simultaneously in a region.
 Default is 1000 per second per region, the error you get is `TooManyRequestsException`, HTTP status code 429.

 With **step functions** you can visualize serverless applications, they automatically trigger and track each step so if something goes wrong you can track what went wrong where.
+With step functions you can track flows executed by Lambda functions.

+The maximum deployment package size is 50MB, and the max size of code/dependencies zipped into a deployment package is 250MB.

+With Lambda authorizer, a 3rd party authorization mechanism is used to invoke the Lambda function.

+You can set up reserved concurrency for the Lambda function so that it throttles if it goes above a certain concurrency limit.
+This is used to limit the maximum concurrency for a given Lambda function.

+You can give a Lambda function from account A permissions to assume a role from account B to access AWS resources.
+Create an execution role in acc A that gives the function permission.
+Then create a role in acc B that the function from A assumes to gain access to the cross-acount AWS resource.
+Modify the trust policy of the role in B to allow the execution role of Lambda to assume this role.
+Finally, update the function code to add the AssumeRole API call.

 ### Lambda + VPC